forceedge01/deployer/README.md

 # mysql server settings
 # the user to connect as to mysql
 declare dbUser=''
-# should a password be used, usefull if you dont set a password in the config and still want mysql to prompt for password
+# should a password be used, usefull if you dont set a password in this file and still want mysql to prompt for password
 declare usePassword='true'
 # set the password for mysql db, strictly speaking this isnt recommended as there are chances of exposing your password
 declare dbPassword=''